• Skip to primary navigation

 Oodena Celebration Circle

-The Oodena Celebration Circle, found at The Forks, gives honour to the 6,000 years of Indigenous peoples who have lived on this land.
+The Oodena Celebration Circle, founded at The Forks, honours the 6,000 Indigenous peoples who have lived on this land for thousands of years.
 Oodena means “heart of the community” in Objiwe, and you’ll find a sundial, sculptures, a ceremonial fire pit, and more at this culturally significant spot.

 Get ready… this prairie city is packed with things to keep you busy!
 From museums to hockey games to a day with polar bears, here are our favourite things to do in Winnipeg.